Overview

 If you find yourself entering the same thing over and over, MooLah allows you to type less by

-.
-This will allow you to type this alias
+assigning this command to an alias.
+This will allow you to type this alias in place of the original long

 command.